makingkaiser/exa-fraud/README.md

 <br>

-## 📊 Data Sources & Fraud Detection Logic
+##Data Sources & Fraud Detection Logic
 > All data is fetched using Exa's powerful search API, then analyzed by Claude 4.5 Sonnet to identify risk patterns.

 1. **Official Records & Compliance**